mlinfra-io/mlinfra/docs/user_guide/stack_config/provider.md

-`provider` block configures the cloud provider to deploy the stack config.
-The `provider` logic has been isolated away from the `deployment` logic keeping user's feasibility of cross-cloud-deployment in mind.
-A user should be able to use the same config and deploy the entire stack at another cloud provider by just changing the `provider` section and keeping the rest of the stack config same.
+The `provider` block is designed to configure the cloud provider for deploying the stack configuration.
+To facilitate user convenience in cross-cloud deployment, the `provider` logic has been distinctly separated from the `deployment` logic.
+This approach ensures that a user can deploy the same stack on a different cloud provider by simply modifying the provider section.

 #### AWS